 Anchovies are a polarizing ingredient, and here in the United States the battle lines are typically drawn over their presence or absence atop a pizza.
 Occasionally skirmishes will also break out over whether anchovies belong in a Caesar salad; apparently not, at least in its original incarnation.

 But these fights are over are traditionally cured anchovies, which are a warm, lovely brick color when properly cured.
-(Stay tuned for my method for making this style of cured anchovy.)
 These anchovies come in cans, soaked in olive or soy oil, or are sometimes packaged in little jars, encrusted with salt.

 They are, alas, the only sort of anchovies most North Americans ever see.
 And while they can be good — really good in some cases — a far more delicate delight is the “fresh cured” anchovy, known in Spain as boquerones, in Greece as gavros, and often as “white anchovies” here in the United States.

 I was an adult when I first encountered boquerones, lined up like little sardines in a tub in the deli section of a glitzy market called Agata & Valentina on the Upper East Side of Manhattan, back in about 1995.
 They were labeled as “fresh white anchovies,” but they sure looked cured.
 I asked the woman behind the counter if I could taste one.
 Miraculously she said yes — there is a tradition in the New York metro area of people “sampling” their way through places like these, essentially eating their lunch for free.

 The fish was certainly not fresh.
 Eating one I got a big hit of lemon and vinegar, then salt, then garlic, then herbs.
 The anchovy itself was indeed white, “cooked” like a ceviche, firm and shockingly un-fishy.
 I mean yeah, you know you’re eating a fish, but regular anchovies can be so fishy-salty they’re off-putting.
 Not these.